 You could be an attractive person, maybe even a supermodel, but without the careful planning, posing and digital enhancements, you find comparative ugliness in the harsh light of the bathroom mirror.

 In response, your self-esteem takes a blow, not only undoing the temporary dopamine boost generated by your selfie likes, but undermining your real-world attractiveness (which means a lot to you as a prolific selfie poster in the first place).

-Deep down, it's a no-win situation and best avoided.
+Deep down, it's a no-win situation.